 When one purchases a home after having moved to the state of Florida, it is advisable to apply for the Florida homestead exemption as soon as possible.
 Aside from maximizing the real estate tax and asset protection benefits of residing in Florida, establishing Homestead is prima facie evidence of one’s residency in Florida.

 Update Estate Planning Documents

 It is always advisable to update estate planning documents after major life-changing events.
-Relocating to another state, in this case Florida, qualifies as a major life-changing event and would result in that state’s laws governing the requirements and interpretation of various estate planning documents.
-While updating one’s estate planning documents, one would be best served to establish Florida residency by ensuring that the documents clearly asserts their Florida address and are executed in Florida in accordance with Florida law requirements.
+Relocating to another state, in this case, Florida qualifies as a major life-changing event and would result in that state’s laws governing the requirements and interpretation of various estate planning documents.
+While updating one’s estate planning documents, one would be best served to establish Florida residency by ensuring that the documents clearly assert their Florida address and are executed in Florida in accordance with Florida law requirements.

 Apply for a Florida Driver’s License and Register a Vehicle

 Typically, when a person moves permanently to Florida, they have 30 days to apply for a Florida driver’s license.